Cymer Abbey

 Margam Country Park

-With 800 acres of parkland, roaming deer, an abandoned castle, a ruined abbey, a farm and two of the best children's playgrounds I've ever come across, Margam Country Park makes for a great day out.
-Situated not far from the south Wales coast and close to the industrial town of Port Talbot, Margam Park is...
-Continue Reading →
+With 800 acres of parkland, roaming deer, an abandoned castle, a ruined abbey and a farm, Margam Country Park makes for a great day out.

 Tintern Abbey